ElazarK/content-docs/scripts/CuckooTaskStatus.md

-Use this script to check the current status of a task in Cuckoo sandbox.
+Checks the current status of a task in Cuckoo sandbox.

 ## Script Data
 ---